hildigerr/mobs/README.md

  - [x] Overcooking and using the result to make dye

 ## API ##
-Mobs are added using the **mobs:register_mob(name, def)** function, where `name` is the name of the mob.
+Mobs are added using the **mobs:register_mob(name, def, disabled)** function, where `name` is the name of the mob.
 The entity should then be referenced as `"mob:name"`.
+The `disabled` parameter is used by all mobs to prevent spawning and to destroy any residual disabled mobs.

 The`def` parameter is a table with all the defining attributes of the mob.
 For the most part, these are the same as in `minetest.register_entity()`.
 Other attributes are described below:

 ### Mob Attributes ###